morciarem/Penetration-testing-lab-with-Kali-Linux-on-Metasploitable-2/README.md

 ## ⚠️ Disclaimer

 This document details ethical hacking techniques strictly for educational purposes within a controlled, authorized virtual lab environment.
 Do not use this information against any system you do not own or have explicit permission to test; doing so is illegal.
 I assume no liability for misuse.
-The true goal is to teach defensive security against these threats.

 ## Purpose
 The aim of this lab is to experience ethical hacking in a virtual environment composed of two virtual machines: an attacker machine running Kali Linux (an Advanced Penetration Testing Linux distribution used for Penetration Testing) and a victim host running Metasploitable 2 (an intentionally vulnerable Ubuntu Linux virtual machine designed for testing common vulnerabilities).
 In this lab, I will: